ynput/OpenPype/website/docs/artist_hosts_nukestudio.md

 The first one uses the Review Tag pointing to the track that holds the reviewable quicktimes for plates.

 This tag metadata has `track` key inside that points to `review` track by default.
-If you drop this tag onto any publishable clip on the timeline you're  telling pype "you will find quicktime version of this plate on `review` track (clips must have the same name)"
+If you drop this tag onto any publishable clip on the timeline you're  telling OpenPype "you will find quicktime version of this plate on `review` track (clips must have the same name)"

 In the image on the right we dropped it to **plateMain** clip.
 Then we renamed the layer tha hold reviewable quicktime called `plateMainReview`.
-YOu can see that the clip names are the same.
+You can see that the clip names are the same.